SBU-BMI/featuremap_util/README.md

 - Modify volume mapping in docker-compose.yml
 - Then run `docker-compose up -d`

-Input files go in input directory!<br>
+Input files go in input directory.<br>
-Program will output files to the output folder you specified!
+Program will output files to the output folder you specified.
 <br>